szorfein/rails-lab/README.md

 # rails-lab

-Experimentation on ruby &amp; rail
+Experimentation on mongoid, ruby &amp; rail

+# Project build with

+    rails new ./ --skip-active-record